Changissnz/selfinterest/README.md

-belonging to the individual, attempts to define metaphysics always fail to reach the specific that can be universally agreed on, but as for a group or a couple of human beings, agreement is more easily reached, due to the simple reason of less minds for less conflict in specified definition on the same concept.
-With this acknowledgment in mind of the shortfalls of understanding the metaphysical in concrete (ironic, is it not) terms, the conceptualization of the hierarchical structure, of metaphysical existence, with self-interest being on top of the will on top of motivation is correct only because of the definition provided in this section, and correctness is an unanswered question for any detail outside the confines of this section.
+belonging to the individual, attempts to define metaphysics always fail to reach the specific that can be universally agreed on, but as for a group or a couple of human beings, agreement is more easily reached, due to the simple reason of less minds for less conflict in specifying definition on the same concept.
+With this acknowledgment in mind of the shortfalls of understanding the metaphysical in concrete (ironic, is it not) terms, the conceptualization of the hierarchical structure, of metaphysical existence, with self-interest being on top of the will on top of motivation is correct by the definition provided in this section, and correctness is an unanswered question for any detail outside the confines of this section.
 This here would be an example of the shortfalls of Aristotelian logic: to systematize an understanding, by use of terms independently defined, does indeed suit the purposes of conceptual understanding, but there are specifics of conditions and details